-Any blow or hit to your head, face or neck, or body that causes sudden shaking of the head can cause a concussion.
-Concussions can happen during sports like hockey, soccer or volleyball, or during motor vehicle collisions or falls.
+Any blow or hit to the head, face or neck, or body that causes sudden shaking of the head can cause a concussion.
+Concussions can happen during sports like hockey, soccer, or volleyball or during motor vehicle collisions or falls.